-A student literacy portfolio will help you and your students to SEE their growth and progress as readers and writers.
+A student literacy portfolio will help you and your students to SEE their growth and progress.

 Students are required to take the dreaded and prescribed state standardized test, MAP testing, or any other computer program that creates standardized tests from a bank of multiple-choice questions, but that is not going to provide you with what you need to know to grow the unique readers within your classrooms.